-During my comedy career I performed many bar gigs that were great.
+During my comedy career I performed at many bar gigs that were great.

 I performed at many others during my stand-up comedy career that didn’t quite make it into that category.